chinnappenlucas-sys/Sales_Analyse_Project/README.md

 # 📊 Sales Analysis Portfolio Project

+## Context
+- First project i've made from scratch to exercise my new skills.
+- This project analyzes a sales dataset to identify key performance drivers, risks, and business opportunities.
+- The objective is to provide actionable insights for business decision-makers.
+-
 ## 🔎 Project Overview

 This project analyzes a sales dataset to identify key revenue drivers, concentration risks, and growth opportunities.